 The microscopic scale deals the with properties of substances that can only be seen by the human eye with the help of optical instruments that magnify the substance, such as microscopes.

 The study of the shapes and structures of crystals fall under this scale.
-The structures of crystals have an impact on the behavior of large sections of the crystals, which are used in bridges and airplanes.
+The structures of crystals have an impact on the behaviour of large sections of the crystals, which are used in bridges and aeroplanes.